microsoft/DirectX-Graphics-Samples/Samples/Desktop/D3D12Raytracing/readme.md

 * Enable Developer Mode or sideload DXIL.dll from the latest Windows SDK to accompany the compiler.
 * Download DirectXRaytracingBinariesV1.0.zip from https://github.com/Microsoft/DirectX-Graphics-Samples/releases and copy all the contents to Samples/Desktop/D3D12Raytracing/tools/x64.

+## Known limitations
+  - NV 397.31+ drivers does not properly support compute Fallback Layer.
+Samples have artifacts or scenes miss altogether.
+Use DXR modes of samples if you have or use a previous driver version.

 ## Feedback and Questions
 We welcome all feedback, questions and discussions about DXR and the Fallback Layer at [DirectX Raytracing forums](http://forums.directxtech.com/index.php?PHPSESSID=394klvdd3683tt1fjkh2jteav1&board=248.0).